ros-infrastructure/bloom/doc/glossary.rst

 .. glossary::

-   catkin.conf
+   bloom.conf
-        A file that lives on a special orphan branch `catkin` in a :term:`GBP repository` which contains catkin meta-information (like upstream repository location and type) used when making releases with catkin.
+        A file that lives on a special orphan branch `bloom` in a :term:`GBP repository` which contains bloom meta-information (like upstream repository location and type) used when making releases with bloom.

    cmake current files directory
         A location used by catkin to store intermediate